john1903/graph-search-algorithms/README.md

 <img src="screenshots/graph-search-algorithms-screenshot-3.png">

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE.txt) file for details.